 Botox is a drug made from purified bacteria.
 When administered in small doses and in this form, it has some amazing effects.
 It was first developed to treat muscle spasms in the eye, but those receiving treatment soon noticed that the areas around their eyes were no longer suffering from wrinkles and lines like they once did.
 This is because Botox blocks the signals running from nerves to the muscles, forcing those muscles to relax.

 Relaxing the muscles allows the skin over those muscles to soften and smooth out.
 In fact, Botox is so effective at this that it’s the #1 most-requested and most frequently performed cosmetic treatment in the world.
-It is approved by the FDA to treat frown lines, crow’s feet, and forehead lines.
+It is approved by the FDA to treat frown lines, Xeomin for Crows Feet, and forehead lines.
 It’s also used off-label by medical professionals to treat a number of other conditions.

 Frequently Asked Questions